gbarbalat/Globalization/README.md

 sensitY changes the outcome
 sensittrim changes the threshold for trimming inverse probability weights

+3- Print results
+with the print_result_quality Rmd files

 For more details, see our paper: Association of globalization with the burden of opioid use disorders 2019.
 A country-level analysis using targeted maximum likelihood estimation (https://globalizationandhealth.biomedcentral.com/articles/10.1186/s12992-023-00980-3)